Science and Sports Specialisms

-The Sports specialism is part of how we live and learn here at St Clere’s School and continues to grow year on year through schemes such as the PE Department’s Gifted and Talented programme, international sports tours and team successes.
-In addition, our extensive inter-house competitions ensure that all students regularly take part and this is something we are very proud of.
+The Sports Specialism is part of how we live and learn here at St Clere’s School and continues to grow year on year through schemes such as the PE Department’s Gifted and Talented programme, international sports tours and team successes.
+In addition, our extensive inter-house competitions ensure that all students regularly take part and this is something of which we are very proud.

 The Physical Education Department support, contribute and complement the aims of the school through cooperative values, examination results and whole school development.
 The department is fully inclusive and provides a range of opportunities for students to participate in and achieve.
 St Clere's continues to embrace sport in all aspects to ensure that all students lead a healthy and active lifestyle, gaining the life skills which sport provides.
 The curriculum has been adapted to allow for all students to achieve and to be challenged appropriately through outstanding teaching.

 Our aim is to continue to develop as a centre of excellence in sport

 - Provide high quality PE to all St Clere’s students

 - Ensure all our students have clear career pathways open to them in PE